-- a) The accounts have been prepared in accordance with Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (2nd edition, effective 1 January 2019) - (Charities SORP FRS 102), the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) and the Companies Act 2006. - b) PGS meets the definition of a public benefit entity under FRS 102.
+- a) The accounts have been prepared in accordance with Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (2nd edition, effective 1 January 2019) (Charities SORP FRS 102), the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) and the Companies Act 2006. - b) PGS meets the definition of a public benefit entity under FRS 102.
 PGS is a company registered in England and Wales, company number 08824540.
 Its registered address is 76 Kingsholm Road, Gloucester, GL1 3BD.
 Assets and liabilities are initially recognised at historical cost or transaction value unless otherwise stated in the relevant accounting policy note. - c) The Trustees consider there are no material uncertainties about the charity's ability to continue as a going concern.
 The review of our financial position, reserves levels and future plans gives Trustees confidence the charity remains a going concern for a period in excess of 12 months from the date of approval of these accounts. - d) All income is recognised once the charity has entitlement to income, it is probable that income will be received and the amount of income receivable can be measured reliably. - e) Voluntary income received as contributions from member dioceses represent the initial amounts received from members when they join The Scheme.
 These amounts are included in full in the statement of financial activities when receivable.
-The main income for the Scheme is donations received from parishes, with the gift aid being claimed on such donations as appropriate. - f) Revenue grants are credited to the statement of financial activities when received or receivable whichever is earlier. - g) Where unconditional entitlement to grants receivable is dependent upon fulfilment of conditions within the charity's control, the income is recognised when there is sufficient evidence that conditions will be met. - h) Intangible fixed assets are those related to the development of the PGS website and the Digital Platform which in the opinion of the Trustees satisfy the criteria to be classified as intangible assets that provide future economic benefits to PGS.
+The main income for The Scheme is gifts received from parishes, with the Gift Aid being claimed on such gifts as appropriate. - f) Revenue grants are credited to the statement of financial activities when received or receivable, whichever is earlier. - g) Where unconditional entitlement to grants receivable is dependent upon fulfilment of conditions within the charity's control, the income is recognised when there is sufficient evidence that conditions will be met. - h) Intangible fixed assets are those related to the development of the PGS website and the digital platform which in the opinion of the Trustees satisfy the criteria to be classified as intangible assets that provide future economic benefits to PGS.
 The intangible fixed assets are stated at cost less amortisation.
-Amortisation is provided at rates calculated to write off the cost less estimate residual value over the expected useful economic life of four years.
+Amortisation is provided at rates calculated to write off the cost less estimate residual value over the expected useful economic life of four years. - i) Stock is held at the lower of cost and net realisable value. - j) Debtors are recognised at their settlement amount, less any provision for non-recoverability.
+Prepayments are valued at the amount prepaid.
+They have been discounted to the present value of the future cash receipt where such discounting is material.